Digital Video Interactive: Compression

 The DVI format specified two video compression schemes, Presentation Level Video or Production Level Video and Real-Time Video and two audio compression schemes, ADPCM and PCM8.

 The original video compression scheme, called Presentation Level Video, was asymmetric in that a Digital VAX-11/750 minicomputer was used to compress the video in non-real time to 30 frames per second with a resolution of 320x240.
 Encoding was performed by Intel at its facilities or at licensed encoding facilities set up by Intel.
 Video compression involved coding both still frames and motion-compensated residuals using Vector Quantization in dimensions 1, 2, and 4.
-The resulting file (in the .AVS format) was displayed in realtime on an IBM PC-AT (i286) with the add-in boards providing decompression and display functions at NTSC (30 frame/s) resolutions.
+The resulting file (in the .AVS format) was displayed in real-time on an IBM PC-AT (i286) with the add-in boards providing decompression and display functions at NTSC (30 frame/s) resolutions.
 The IBM PC-AT equipped with the DVI add-in boards hence had 2 monitors, the original monochrome control monitor, and a second Sony CDP1302 monitor for the color video.
 Stereo audio at near FM quality was also available from the system.

 The Real-Time Video format was introduced in March 1988, then called Edit-Level Video (ELV).
 In fall 1992, version 2.1 of the Real-Time Video format was introduced by Intel as Indeo 2.